turingarena/turingarena/rust/turingarena/src/autoio/README.md

-# Turingarena AutoIO (Automatic Input/Output)

-A library to define the format of input/output streams using abstract machines.
+Automatization of generation/parsing of input/output streams.

-Used for automatic validation, documentation, and code generation for a given input/output format.
+Used for automatic validation, documentation, and code generation.

+# Skeletons

+A format of I/O is expressed by defining a _skeleton_.

+A skeleton is a program which reads the input variables, invokes user-defined functions, and writes the output variables.
+This skeleton is defined in abstract language, it is analyzed statically, and is used to generate concrete skeletons in various programming languages.